 In times of distress, they rely on each other for comfort.
 Even when words are difficult to express, they utilize actions to show care.
 Support in a relationship can be likened to cold water on a hot, summer day.
 It’s a refreshing boost that’s empowering.
 Lack of proper support in a relationship could lead to resentment; which is the seed that eventually sprouts into the demise of a relationship.

 They’re Able To Have Fun Together

 Engaging in new experiences with an open mind helps to keep that initial spark alive over the years.
-They continue dating, laughing and enjoying each other's company.
-They don't criticize their partner for their interests.
-Rather, true power couples find a way to enjoy their partner's hobbies to spend time with them.
+They continue dating, laughing and enjoying each other’s company.
+They don’t criticize their partner for their interests.
+Rather, a true power couple finds a way to enjoy their partner’s hobbies to spend time with them.

-The fascination of power couples is endearing.
-Their energy is inspiring which provokes onlookers to strive to attain to their happiness.
-The road to being a power couple isn't easy.
+Power couples energy is inspiring which provokes onlookers to strive to attain to their happiness.
+The road to being a power couple isn’t easy.
 In fact, it takes years of hard work and commitment to evolve into something great.
 Our obsession with their qualities should move us to take the proper action to improve our own lives.

 Often, though, we may experience challenges in the relationships that leave us feeling hopeless.
 As opposed to throwing the towel in on your relationship, why not consult with one of our online therapists?
 Follow the link, fill out a short questionnaire, and help us match you with the therapist that’s right for you! (https://www.betterhelp.com/start/)

 Previous Article5 Signs You’re In A Rebound Relationship (And How To Bounce Back)